ryan-l-robinson/tech.ryanrobinson.ca/README.md

 It is now mostly functional but has some room for improvement as noted below.

-- Add a quote style to the theme.
-Quotes right now are only indented, with no further way to tell they're a quote.
 - Sort out styles for the lists in the sidebar.
 Theology site has two lists and they indent differently.
 They also indent differently than viewing the tags page directly.
 - Design a 404 page instead of just text.
 - Restore pagination on the homepage, without breaking it on tag pages.